What is Naturopathic Medicine?

 - Hormonal balancing: including bioidentical hormones and testosterone

-- Women’s health: PMS, PCOS, heavy menses, irregular menses, dyspareunia, endometriosis, amenorrhea.
+- Women’s health: PMS, PCOS, heavy periods, irregular periods, dyspareunia, endometriosis, amenorrhea.

 - Skin conditions: eczema, acne, psoriasis, etc